adammathieu/testCloud/README.md

 tiny web helloworld project to test cloud

 ## docker
-If bottle web server is running in a container, it should be launched on host 0.0.0.0. localhost otherwise.
+If the flask web server is running in a container, it should be launched on host 0.0.0.0. localhost otherwise.

 ## ngrock
 Simple exposing localhost server with https://ngrok.com/